ColinKennedy/tk-config-default2-respawn/adding_code.md

 We also have a way to add paths to files that are located inside of the Pipeline Configuration, using keys.

-But keys can be used for more than just referring to the Pipeline Configuration.
-You can use it to refer to other places on-disk.
+But keys can be used for more than just referring to locations in your Pipeline Configuration.
+You can use it to refer to anywhere on-disk.
 This is extremely useful for developers, specifically.

 Say for example you have a repository called `repository_a`.
 Multiple shows use